AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 1. To remove all duplicate rows from the extracted file, toggle on the **[!UICONTROL Remove duplicate rows(Listing)]** option.

-1. To sort the extracted file based on an attribute, toggle on the **[!UICONTROL Enable Sorting]** option then select the attribute to use to sort the file and the sorting method to use (ascending or descending).
+1. To sort the extracted file based on an attribute, toggle on the **[!UICONTROL Enable Sorting]** option then choose the attribute you want to sort the file by, along with the desired sorting method (ascending or descending).
+You can sort on any attribute from the current targeting dimension, regardless of wether it has been added to the file's columns or not.

 ## Configure the extracted file format {#file}